coderefinery/jupyter/guide.md

 - widgets for even more interactivity when e.g. analyzing data
 - useful magic commands to time, profile and debug code cells
 - using notebooks more efficiently, e.g. by keyboard shortcuts and quick access to documentation
-- making notebooks reproducible by anyone via mybinder
+- making notebooks reproducible by anyone via Binder

 Especially the first and last points connect well with the rest of the CodeRefinery lessons, and as more and more researchers use notebooks in their daily work it will be important to focus on these aspects when teaching this lesson.

-Finally, the "Exercises" episode has a long list of exercises focusing on different aspects and use cases of notebooks.
+Finally, the "Examples" episode has a long list of exercises focusing on different aspects and use cases of notebooks.
 In workshops where there is enough time to go into this episode, participants can choose whichever exercises they find interesting.

 A key take-home message from this lesson should be that Jupyter notebooks can be a very useful tool for reproducible research, if used wisely.

 ## Intended learning outcomes